ernests-jesajans/Moving-Average-Backtester/README.md

   open.
 This is a known simplification but a more realistic version would trade at the next   	    available price instead.
 - **Any position still open at the end of the data gets force-closed** at the last available price, so total return is always a complete number.
-- **No transaction costs or slippage modeled.** Real trading has fees and price impact, so real-world performance would be somewhat worse than what's reported here.
+- **No transaction costs or slippage modeled.** Trading has fees and price impact, so real-world performance would be somewhat worse than what's reported here.

 ## Known limitations / what I'd add next